Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-Nevertheless, it is worth asking to what extent this enhanced ability for GenAI-based divergent exploration of concepts (Sec \ref{sec:creativityimpact}) has merit. \citet{bellemarepepin2025divergentcreativityhumanslarge} found that LLMs can surpass average human performance on the Divergent Association Task \cite{Olson2021divergentassociationtask}, a psychological test designed to measure divergent thinking, as well as approach human creative writing abilities, though still behind in performance compared with highly creative people.
-However, even if GenAI surpasses people in such divergent thinking, UX professionals emphasized that humans still maintained `strategic oversight and conceptual leadership` in these emerging role shifts (Sec \ref{sec:roleshifts}), echoing earlier findings that humans are and will remain the final arbiters of human-AI alignment \cite{Li2024}, within and beyond knowledge and creative work.
-While LLMs can certainly enhance creative output during assisted UX tasks and may lead to increased independence and human autonomy when working in UX teams (Sec \ref{sec:positiveimpact}, prolonged reliance on such tools may risk diminishing individuals’ creative performance \cite{Kumar2025creativityllms}, which isa cause for concern over long-term impact on the flourishing and nurture of human creativity.
-It then comes as no surprise that UX professionals advocate for resisting homogenization through deep exploration (Sec \ref{sec:overrreliance}) and stressing the importance of critical thinking and creative restraint through intentionally crafting learning moments that may foster artistic variation in UX work (Sec \ref{sec:futurehumansai}).
+Nevertheless, it is worth asking to what extent this enhanced ability for GenAI divergent exploration of concepts (Sec \ref{sec:unreliability}) has merit. \citet{bellemarepepin2025divergentcreativityhumanslarge} found that LLMs can surpass average human performance on the Divergent Association Task \cite{Olson2021divergentassociationtask}, a psychological test designed to measure divergent thinking.
+Moreover, LLMs are approaching human-level creative writing abilities, though still behind in performance compared with highly creative people.
+Even if GenAI surpasses people in such divergent thinking, product team members emphasized that humans still maintained `strategic oversight and conceptual leadership` in these emerging role shifts (Sec \ref{sec:roleshifts}), echoing earlier findings that humans are and will remain the final arbiters of human-AI alignment \cite{Li2024}, within and beyond knowledge and creative work.
+While GenAI can certainly enhance creative output during assisted UX-related tasks and may lead to increased independence and human autonomy when working in product teams (Sec \ref{sec:benefits} \& Sec \ref{sec:roleshifts}), prolonged reliance on such tools may risk diminishing individuals’ creative performance \cite{Kumar2025creativityllms} -- this is a cause for concern over the long-term impact on the flourishing and nurture of human creativity \textbf{(RQ2)}.
+It then comes as no surprise that professionals advocate for resisting homogenization through deep exploration (Sec \ref{sec:overrreliance}) and stressing the importance of critical thinking and creative restraint through intentionally crafting learning moments that may foster artistic variation in product design work.